-1. How to control and make use of the balance between shutter speed and lens aperture to gain the best exposure;
+1. How to control and make use of the balance between shutter speed, lens aperture and ISO to gain the best exposure;

 2. How to use some of the semi-manual modes, in particular shutter-priority and aperture-priority, in order to help you to get away from 'auto-everything'.

-3. How to use a few other important digital camera functions, such as the ISO setting, the image histogram and exposure compensation;
+3. How to use a few other important digital camera functions, such as the image histogram and exposure compensation;

 4. Spotting elements within the landscape that may make for good images, and then previsualising how it might be possible to compose them in an image frame;